 If we have not received updated data from your employer, we will continue to process your request without delay, and will reach out to you directly if your pension benefit has changed due to the retroactive salary increases.

-For impacted members who have terminated their membership in the Plan, including those who have transferred their entitlements out of the Plan, we expect to recalculate your pension benefit starting in fall 2024.
+For impacted members who have terminated their membership in the Plan, including those who have transferred their entitlements out of the Plan, we have begun to recalculate pension benefits in fall 2024.
+However, due to the timing of when data and contributions are expected from each employer, we expect the recalculation process to continue through 2025.
 We will reach out to you directly to inform you of any resulting changes to your pension benefit.
-Due to the timing of when data is expected from each employer and the high volume of recalculations, we anticipate this process will extend into 2025.

 Please contact your pay and benefits representative for questions regarding your retroactive salary payment.